personalcomputer/supermake/README.md

 Supermake is a simple makefile generator for C or C++ that goes above and beyond to _streamline_ and _simplify_ the entire tedious build proccess.

-Give it a try, and run `supermake --make --run --autoclean` (alternatively just do `supermake --print` to see what it would of generated, without overwriting anything) in your project's directory to observe its power, automatically generating a makefile, compiling it, and then running the resultant binary.
-You may wish to first backup your pre-existing makefile, although Supermake will do this automatically.
+Try it out with `supermake --print`, which will automatically generate a makefile for the sourcecode in your current directory and print out the generated makefile to the console, without overwriting anything.

 **For further information and usage, see `supermake --help`.**

 ### Features
 * Start using it like you expect in an instant.
 Supermake just works, if you will.
 * Generate unix makefiles from any sourcecode found in current directory.
-* Automatically determine what librarys need to be linked.
+* Automatically determine what libraries need to be linked.
 * Easily specify custom gcc flags.
 * Automatically compile your project.
 * Automatically execute the resultant binary.
-* Build static and dynamic librarys.
+* Build static and dynamic libraries.

 ### Notes/Troubleshooting
-If Supermake fails to recognize some librarys you are using (there unfortunately is no error message on this until the compilation stage), you can manually add them to the 'librarys' datastructure as defined on lines 73-101 of supermake.py.
-Supermake can't support every single lbirary out there, but I try to support the ones I use most myself, at least.
-Send me a message with the additional library support added and I'll commit it to master.
+Supermake is written for python version 3.x, but should work in python 2 as well.

-Supermake is written for python version 3.x, allthough it it spits out a warning it should be able to work with python 2 as well.
+If Supermake fails to recognize some libraries you are using (there unfortunately is no error message on this until the compilation stage), you can manually add them to the 'libraries' datastructure as defined on lines 73-101 of supermake.py.
+Supermake can't support every single library out there, but I try to support the ones I use most myself, at least.
+Send me your github pull request with the additional library support and I'll gladly accept it.

 A known bug with supermake is that it cannot preproccess potentially disabledblocks of code from `#ifdefs` or `#ifs`.
-This may lead to unwanted library inclusions if you use different librarys in your project depending uponpreproccessor `#ifdefs` or `#ifs`.
+This may lead to unwanted library inclusions if you use different libraries in your project depending upon preproccessor `#ifdefs` or `#ifs`.

-Another known issue is that supermake will not ackowledge source files (.cpp and .c) not in the current directory.
+Another known issue is that supermake will not acknowledge source files (.cpp and .c) not in the current directory.
 Changing this would require an overhaul of the fundamental design (requiring manually specifying files, etc).

 ### Legal
 Supermake is free software: you can redistribute it and/or modify